T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 ### Planned Modes for certain dates:

-1 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode (reason coming later)
+1 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons

+Thank you for your understanding, and we apologise for any inconveniences.

 ## Guidelines